aemsenhuber/follow/README.md

 ## Description

 **follow** periodically executes the provided command and shows its output on the terminal.
-It is intended for commands producing a large amount of output by provided a substen of the `less` commands for navigation.
+It is intended for commands producing a large amount of output by providing a subset of the `less` commands for navigation.

 ## Options

 <dl>
-<dt>--interval SECS, -i SECS</dt>
+<dt>--interval SECS, -n SECS</dt>
 <dd>Update intervals for the command, in seconds.</dd>
 <dt>--shell, -s</dt>
 <dd>Execute the command through a shell, rather than directly.</dd>